Best Outdoor Pizza Oven Tips and Techniques

 There's a learning curve when you begin to use an outdoor pizza oven.
-Get the hang of it ASAP with these expert tips and techniques.
+But, you'll get the hang of it with these expert pizza oven tips.

 Use seasoned (meaning air-dried) hardwoods for your fires — never pine or other conifers.
 Seasoned hardwoods like oak, maple, beech, birch, hickory, ash and walnut burn at higher temperatures so your oven heats faster.
 And unlike conifers such as pine, cedar, spruce and fir, hardwoods don’t emit sap (which can gum up your oven) or terpenes (which can result in unpleasant odors and funky-tasting food).